Think you need dozens of tools for keyword research? Think again.

 1) SEMrush - I normally start my keywords research with SEMrush by extracting keywords from the client's website and several of their competitors.

-3) Ahrefs Keywords Explorer - I use this tool to for the keyword difficulty score, search volume & SERP export for each keywords to help eventuate the off-page competition
+3) Ahrefs Keywords Explorer - I use this tool for the keyword difficulty score, search volume & SERP export for each keyword to help eventuate the off-page competition.

 SEMrush - This one is probably my favorite.
 I feel like there are so many different tools within SEMrush that I rarely need to use anything else.
 The only thing I don't really like is that the results you get between the Keyword Overview Tool and the Keyword Magic Tool don't always match up with each other.